 Free for children under 6

-$6 per tent pad, wilderness reservation or shelter reservation, per night
+$6 per tent pad, wilderness reservation, or shelter reservation, per night

 Maximum fee of $18 per tent pad, wilderness reservation, or shelter reservation

-$5 surcharge per transaction completed through the call centre
+$5 surcharge per transaction made by phone

 Tax is included in camping fees, but tax is added to transaction fees.
 If you change or cancel your reservation, there will be additional fees (see changes and cancellations, below).